 Defined Term Definition (Definitions are the same in Parts 27 & 28 except at noted) Purpose Emergency "A temporary, infrequent, and unavoidable event in which the loss of natural gas is uncontrollable or necessary to avoid a risk of an immediate and substantial adverse impact on safety, public health, or the environment, but does not include an event arising from or related to [six enumerated exceptions]."
 OCD modified rule to incorporate an exception for non-scheduled events if midstream fails to comply with notification requirements of rule.
-Excludes foreseeable, preventable events such as improperly sized equipment, negligence, repeat emergencies, scheduled maintenance, failure to limit take away when volume exceeds distribution, and unscheduled events that result in upstream disruptions
+Excludes foreseeable, preventable events such as improperly sized equipment, negligence, repeat emergencies, scheduled maintenance, and failure to limit take away when volume exceeds distribution.